tus/tus-js-client/README.md

 * `endpoint = ""`: a URL which will be used to create new uploads
 * `fingerprint`: a function used to generate a unique string from a corresponding File object.
 This used to store the URL for an upload to resume.
+This option is only used if the `resume` flag is set to true.
 * `resume = true`: a boolean indicating whether the client should attempt to resume the upload if the upload has been started in the past.
 This includes storing the file's fingerprint.
 Use `false` to force an entire reupload.